top of page

 Canine Lyme Disease (Lyme Borreliosis)

-The signs of Lyme disease in dogs can be characterized by a wide range of symptoms at various stages.
-The first signs of the Lyme borreliosis in dogs are relatively unspecific and include lethargy, loss of appetite and fever.
+A wide range of symptoms can characterize the signs of Lyme disease in dogs at various stages.
+The first signs of Lyme borreliosis in dogs are relatively nonspecific and include lethargy, loss of appetite and fever.

-The first specific signs, in addition to unspecific symptoms at the acute (early) stage of the disease, including swollen lymph nodes, acute arthritis-like painful or swollen joints, a “shifting” lameness from one leg to another and skin rash (weeks following the tick bite).
+The first specific signs, in addition to nonspecific symptoms at the acute (early) stage of the disease, include swollen lymph nodes, acute arthritis-like painful or swollen joints, a “shifting” lameness from one leg to another and skin rash (weeks following the tick bite).

 Symptoms of sub-acute Lyme disease stage include persistent lameness, ongoing inflammatory changes in the joints, and more severe arthritis (weeks to months from an initial bite).